 Joseph marveled at Mary.
 His wife was so strong for one so young.
 How had he ever thought of leaving her?
 Thank you, Father God.
 Thank you for Mary.

+Joseph laid an arm around his wife and she snuggled close, her eyes slipping shut.
+It had been a rough labor.
+Not to mention the journey to Bethlehem from Nazareth. as he watched his slipping wife and the little Jesus, Joseph wondered why God had chosen him to be the earthly father of Messiah.
 I'm just a carpenter.
 I know nothing of kings.
 Why did you chose me to be Jesus' father.
 I'm humbled God, but I'm terrified I'll mess it up.
 Mess him up.
 Joseph thought back to the Angel that had told him to take Mary to be his wife.
 God had shown him the way then.
 Not doubt he'd show him again and again.

 ~ ~ ~